 Heartworms, true to their name, is an actual worm, and can reach 12 inches in length.
 Hundreds have been found in the hearts of infected dogs and cats.
 They attach to the inner wall of the right side of the heart, destroying the heart muscle and clogging arteries leading from the heart to the lungs.

 In Florida, studies have shown that 99 out of 100 dogs and 1 out of every 100 cats that are not maintained on heartworm prevention will become infected with heartworms.
 Heartworms used to be a problem only in the Southeast, but now have been found all over the country as infected dogs traveling with their families have brought the disease with them.

 Heartworms are transferred from one animal to another by mosquitoes.
 The mosquito picks up the infective ( larval) form of the heartworm.
 The mosquito can fly for miles with the baby heartworm still attached to its feeding apparatus.
 It then injects the baby heartworm into the next animal it bites.
 The baby heartworm will then migrate in the bloodstream to the heart, where it will attach itself and mature into the adult heartworm.

 What if my pet has heartworms?

 If not treated, most animals will eventually succumb to heart failure and other complications associated with the parasites.

 A persistent cough is often the earliest sign.
 Later in the disease, there may be increased difficulty breathing, loss of stamina, weakness, loss of appetite, weight loss and swelling of the abdomen.

 How can the animal be treated?

-Dogs can be treated with medicaton which actually removes the worms from the heart.
-The treatment involves a 3 day hospital stay while the medication is administered, a 6 week rest period, and then a second treatment to remove the second generation (immature) heartworms.
-Currently, no medications are approved to treat heartworms in cats, however the symptoms may be controlled with medication.
+Dogs can be treated with medication which actually removes the worms from the heart.
+The treatment involves a 3-day hospital stay while the medication is administered, a 6-week rest period, and then a second treatment to remove the second generation (immature) heartworms.
+Currently, there are no medications approved to treat heartworms in cats, however the symptoms may be controlled with medication.